diamond-lang/diamond/README.md

 ### Building on Windows

-To have Clang availaible in the PATH you must run the commands from a *x64 Native Tools Developer Command Prompt for VS 2022*.
+To have Clang availaible in the PATH you must run the commands on a *x64 Native Tools Developer Command Prompt for VS 2022* command prompt.

 The you can run commands:
 ```